ashleyhindle/elec/README.md

 - Added `.env` for secrets & `vlucas/phpdotenv` to read them

 ## Future
-- How do we neatly test TUI's?
-They run in a loop, output to the screen, wait for input, etc.. :thinking:
+- How do we add better tests for this TUI?
+It runs in a loop, outputs to the screen, waits for input, etc.. :thinking:
 - `csv-to-sqlite` isn't good enough - doesn't handle types, no primary key or indexes.
 But, 90 minutes isn't a lot of time